Make your breakfast special with these healthy but very delicious, beautifully soft, very fluffy, oil-free vegan pancakes.

 These are pancakes that you do not need to feel guilty about eating.
 As long as you don’t go mad with butter and syrup they are actually pretty good for you.

 I use spelt flour in these pancakes because I love the taste and because it is a much healthier option than white flour.
 If you have never tried spelt flour then I highly recommend you buy yourself a bag next time you are at the store.
 It is just fabulous for baking, and pancakes or waffles, with none of the heaviness that you might get with wholewheat flour.
+Readers have told me they work well with an all purpose gluten free flour too although I haven’t tried that myself.
+You are welcome to try, or just hop on over to my Vegan Gluten Free Pancakes and give them a try instead.

 If you don’t have spelt flour to hand and want to try this recipe, then all purpose white flour works very well.
 Wholewheat flour did not give the same results in my trials.
 Don’t get me wrong, they were ok and perfectly edible, but they were a little heavy and they didn’t have quite the same soft and fluffy texture as they do when spelt or all purpose flour is used.